-Metric Weighting Threshold Target Maximum Results Free Cash Flow (1) 60% \$6,500 million \$7,500 million \$8,500 million \$9,500 million Gross Leverage Ratio (2) 40% 3.14x 2.99x 2.84x 2.84x Relative TSR of Peer Group (3) Multiplier At or Below 25th Percentile of Peer Group Between 25th and 75th Percentiles of Peer Group At or Above 75th Percentile of Peer Group 21st Percentile Payout Opportunity (as % of Target) 35% 100% 195% the relevant year and further adjusts for the following, as applicable: transaction costs and taxes related to the acquisitions of Oyster Point and Famy Life Sciences as well as any incremental transaction costs and taxes related to other select assets sales or reshaping initiatives and other impact of divestitures, acquired IPR&D costs, proceeds from the sale of property, plant and equipment, material unplanned litigation gains or losses equal to or greater than \$25 million in the aggregate, all impacts of the transaction between Viatris and Biocon Biologics Limited pursuant to which Viatris contributed its biosimilars portfolio, composed of the Biocon collaboration programs, biosimilars to Humira®, Enbrel®, and Eylea®, as well as related assets and liabilities to Biocon Biologics Limited (the "Biocon Biologics Transaction") following its consummation including results after closing and transaction-related costs, and sales of intellectual property up to \$750 million annually in the aggregate.
-Free cash flow for the 2021-2023 three-year PRSUs is the sum of such free cash flow measure for each of the years ended December 31, 2021, 2022, and 2023.
-Viatris' free cash flow as reported for each of the three years ended December 31, 2021, 2022, and 2023 is reconciled to the most directly comparable U.S. GAAP measure in Appendix B.
+Metric Weighting Threshold Target Maximum Results Free Cash Flow 60% \$6,500 million \$7,500 million \$8,500 million \$9,500 million Gross Leverage Ratio 40% 3.14x 2.99x 2.84x 2.84x Relative TSR of Peer Group Multiplier At or Below 25th Percentile of Peer Group Between 25th and 75th Percentiles of Peer Group At or Above 75th Percentile of Peer Group 21st Percentile Payout Opportunity (as % of Target) 35% 100% 195%

+Free cash flow is derived from Viatris' audited financial statements in the same manner as Viatris' free cash flow (as reported), except that the calculation for the 2021-2023 three-year PRSUs utilized budgeted foreign exchange rates for the relevant year and further adjusts for the following, as applicable: transaction costs and taxes related to the acquisitions of Oyster Point and utilized budgeted foreign exchange rates for the relevant year and further adjusts for the following, as applicable: transaction costs and taxes related to the acquisitions of Oyster Point and Famy Life Sciences as well as any incremental transaction costs and taxes related to other select assests sales or reshaping initiatives and other impact of divestitures, acquired IPR&D costs, proceeds from the sale of property, plant and equipment, material unplanned litigation gains or losses equal to or greater than \$25 million in the aggregate, all impacts of the Biocon Biologics Transaction following its consummation including results after closing and transaction-related costs, and sales of intellectual property up to \$750 million annually in the aggregate.
+Free cash flow from the 2021-2023 three-year PRSUs is the sum of such free cash flow measure for each of the years ended December 31, 2021, 2022, and 2023.
+Viatris' free cash flow as reported for each of the three years ended December 31, 2021, 2022, and 2023 is reconciled to the most directly comparable U.S. GAAP measure in Appendix A.